reactioncommerce/reaction-docs/website/versioned_docs/version-2.0.0/dev-debug-app-slowness.md

 - What user or system action begins the slowness?
 Document the specific reproduction steps.
 - How slow is it and how fast should it be to meet your users' expectations?
 - If it is user interface slowness, on what types of devices or which frontend apps does it happen?
+- What, if anything, has changed since it was fast?
+Is there a different data set?
+Additional load?
+Configuration differences?
+A different set of plugins running?
+- Is it slow in all environments?
+Is the problem still present if you reduce the number of plugins?

 It is extremely important to drill down as far as possible before going further.
 If your issue description is "the listing page is slow", then you haven't gone specific enough.
 If your description is "when sorting by price, from low to high, on any listing page on a desktop browser, the listings take on average 7 seconds to load and paint, and we need that to be 2 seconds or less", then put on your hard hat and don your spectacles because it's time to debug some slowness!